Overview of topics related to search and seizure

 Customs inspections in the military.

 Border searches for customs or immigration purposes may be conducted when authorized by Congress.
 Mil.
 R. Evid.
 314(b); United States v.
-Williamson , 28 M.J.
+Williamson, 28 M.J.
 511 (A.C.M.R.
 1989).
-Military police customs inspector’s warrantless search of household goods was reasonable since inspection was conducted pursuant to DOD Customs Regulations.
+Military police customs inspector’s warrantless search of household goods was reasonable since the inspection was conducted under DOD Customs Regulations.

 Gate searches overseas.

 General rule.
-Installation commanders overseas may authorize searches of persons and property entering and exiting the installation to ensure security, military fitness, good order and discipline.
+Installation commanders overseas may authorize searches of persons and property entering and exiting the installation to ensure security, military fitness, good order, and discipline.
 Mil.
 R. Evid.
 314(c).
 (1) Primary purpose test is applicable.
 (2) Subterfuge rule is inapplicable.
 United States v.
 Stringer, 37 M.J.
 310 (C.M.A.
 1993).
-Gate searches overseas are border searches; they need not be based on written authorization and broad discretion can be given to officials conducting the search.
+Gate searches overseas are border searches; they need not be based on written authorization, and broad discretion can be given to officials searching.

 Exceptions to Probable Cause Requirement